4 NHL Games

 October 23, 1987 New Jersey Devils vs New York Islanders.
 5-3 win.

-Former coach Tom McVie called Dan Delianedis a success story.
-He spent four seasons at Colgate University.
+Former coach Tom McVie called Dan Delianedis a success story for good reason.
+Delianedis spent four seasons at Colgate University.
 The first three he served as a backup and only earned the starting role in his final year of college.
 He played well enough to earn a pro contract in 1986 with the Mohawk Valley Comets of the now defunct Atlantic Coast Hockey League.
 He was an ACHL All-Star in his only season with the Comets and in 1987 the New Jersey Devils signed free agent Delianedis to an NHL contract.

 USA has only won the Spengler Cup once, and Dan Delianedis lead them to the title.
 He was lent to the tournament by the Utica Devils in 1988 and backstopped the USA Selects all the way to the title.
 He was named tournament MVP for his performance.